JessKaria/project-3/README.md

 * **Use an Express API** to serve your data from a Mongo database
 * **Consume your API with a separate front-end** built with React
 * **Be a complete product** with multiple relationships and CRUD functionality for at least a couple of models.
-* **Implement thoughtful user stories/wireframes** that are significant enough to understand what what your MVP will be.
+* **Implement thoughtful user stories/wireframes** that are significant enough to understand what your MVP will be.
 * **Have a visually impressive design**
 * **Be deployed online** so it's publicly accessible.
 * **Have automated tests** for _at least_ one RESTful resource on the back-end.